-Parents are not allowed to eat lunch in the cafeteria with their child(ren).
-Children can be removed from the campus during lunch period only by following the established process of signing the child out from the superintendent's office.
+We encourage you to come to school occasionally and eat lunch with your child; however, children can be removed from the campus during lunch period only by following the established process of signing the child out from the superintendent's office.
 Unless we have possession of a court order that specifically limits a parent conservator's access to their child while at school, a parent appointed as a conservator of a child has at all times the right to attend school activities, including, but not limited to, school lunches, performances, and field trips.